Elizabethan era: Religion

 Elizabeth managed to moderate and quell the intense religious passions of the time.
 This was in significant contrast to previous and succeeding eras of marked religious violence.

 Elizabeth said "I have no desire to make windows into men's souls".
 Her desire to moderate the religious persecutions of previous Tudor reigns – the persecution of Catholics under Edward VI, and of Protestants under Mary I – appears to have had a moderating effect on English society.
-Elizabeth, Protestant, but undogmatic one, reinstated the 1552 Book of Common Prayer with modifications which made clear that the Church of England believed in the (spiritual) Real Presence of Christ in the Holy Communion but without a definition how in favor of leaving this a mystery, and she had the Black Rubric removed from the Articles of Faith: this had allowed kneeling to receive communion without implying that by doing so it meant the real and essential presence of Christ in the bread and wine: she believed it so.
-She was not able to get an unmarried clergy or the Protestant Holy Communion celebrated to look like a Mass,.
+Elizabeth, Protestant, but undogmatic one, authorizing the 1559 Book of Common Prayer which effectively reinstated the 1552 Book of Common Prayer with modifications which made clear that the Church of England believed in the (spiritual) Real Presence of Christ in the Holy Communion but without a definition how in favor of leaving this a mystery, and she had the Black Rubric removed from the Articles of Faith: this had allowed kneeling to receive communion without implying that by doing so it meant the real and essential presence of Christ in the bread and wine: she believed it so.
+She was not able to get an unmarried clergy or the Protestant Holy Communion celebrated to look like a Mass.
 The Apostolic Succession was maintained, the institution of the church continued without a break (with 98% of the clergy remaining at their posts) and the attempt to ban music in church was defeated.
 The Injunctions of 1571 forbade any doctrines that did not conform to the teaching of the Church Fathers and the Catholic Bishops.
 The Queen's hostility to strict Calvinistic doctrines blocked the Radicals.